Program Status: FY2015 Application window closed on February 17, 2015

 Rural areas that lack any existing broadband speed of at least 3 Mbps (download plus upload) is eligible.

-- The Broadband Mapping Tool provides guidance on rural areas currently eligible for Community Connect Grants
+- The Application Guide provides guidance on rural areas currently eligible for Community Connect Grants

 How may the funds be used?